 - Party means a complainant and/or respondent.

 - Supportive measures are non-disciplinary and non-punitive individualized services offered as appropriate, as reasonably available and without fee or charge, to protect the safety of all parties and deter violations of this policy.
-Where a complainant reports an incident but does not wish to file a formal complaint, supportive measures provide a go-to response for a school to demonstrate it is responding to the reported incident in a manner that is not clearly unreasonable, without punishing the alleged perpetrator absent a determination of responsibility.
+The University will provide supportive measures to respond to the reported incident in a manner that is not clearly unreasonable without burden on any party, regardless of the filing of a formal complaint.

-- Formal Complaint means a document filed by a complainant or signed by the Title IX Coordinator alleging a violation of this policy and requesting that the university investigate the allegation of sexual harassment.
+- Formal Complaint means an oral or written request by a complainant or signed by the Title IX Coordinator alleging a violation of this policy and requesting that the University investigate the allegation of sex discrimination.
 At the time of filing a formal complaint, a complainant must be participating in or attempting to participate in the education program or activity of the recipient with which the formal complaint is filed.
-A formal complaint may be filed with the Title IX Coordinator in person, by mail, or by electronic mail.
+A formal complaint may be filed with the Title IX Coordinator.

 Filing a Title IX Complaint

-All incidents of sexual misconduct and retaliation should be reported.
-Any person may report sexual misconduct, in person, by mail, by telephone, or by electronic mail, or contacting the Title IX Coordinator or Longwood University Police Department.
+All incidents of discrimination on the basis of sex and retaliation should be reported.
+Any person may report discrimination on the basis of sex by contacting the Title IX Coordinator.
 Formal complaints may be initiated by the complainant or the Title IX Coordinator.

 All University employees, except those designated as Confidential Reporting Options, are designated as “responsible employees.”
-Responsible employees are required to promptly report all incidents and/or knowledge of sexual misconduct, including personally identifiable information of the parties involved, to the Title IX Coordinator.
+Responsible employees are required to promptly report all incidents and/or knowledge of sex discrimination, including personally identifiable information of the parties involved, to the Title IX Coordinator.
 All reports are treated with the maximum possible privacy.

-An immediate report to the Longwood Police will enable the preservation of evidence necessary for a successful criminal prosecution.
-The Longwood University Police Department is trained in collecting and preserving evidence for criminal cases.
-When evidence exists that could help support a criminal charge or assist the complainant in obtaining protective orders, contacting the Longwood University Police Department immediately, so the evidence may be collected, may ensure that even if the complainant does not want to file a criminal report at this time, the complainant may change their mind at a later date.
-Evidence collected by the Longwood University Police Department will be retained indefinitely unless the Commonwealth of Virginia Attorney authorizes destruction.
-Complainants have the right, however, to choose whether or not to provide a statement to Longwood Police and to choose whether or not to pursue criminal prosecution after such a statement has been made.
+An immediate report to the Longwood University Police Department (LUPD) will enable the preservation of evidence necessary for possible criminal prosecution.
+LUPD is trained in collecting and preserving evidence for criminal cases.
+Contacting LUPD for evidence collection may provide criminal charge options that a complainant may choose to pursue immediately or at a later date.
+Evidence collected by the LUPD will be retained indefinitely unless the Commonwealth of Virginia Attorney authorizes destruction.
+Complainants have the right, however, to choose whether or not to provide a statement to LUPD and to choose whether or not to pursue criminal prosecution after such a statement has been made.

 Title IX Coordinator and Role of Title IX Coordinator